spell-cli-tool/spell/README.md

       Y88b  d88P 888        888        888      888
        "Y8888P"  888        8888888888 88888888 88888888

-This CLI generates quickstart projects using https://start.spring.io that can be easily customized.
+This CLI uses https://start.spring.io to generate quickstart projects that can be easily customized.
 Possible customizations include a project's dependencies, Java version, and build system or build structure.